Reading time: 13 minutes

 First, it’s necessary to establish the criteria that determine the popularity of programming languages.
 One of the main factors is the number of mentions: the more web pages contain the name of the language, the more often it is used.
 However, different sources take different approaches:

 - Github is one of the most trusted coding forums.
-They conduct a regular survey on the popularity of languages among programmers and development companies.
+They conduct a regular survey on the popularity of programming languages’ among programmers and development companies.

 Let’s take a closer look at the ratings.